-There’s a number of ways to add drop shadows in Photoshop.
+There are a number of ways to add a drop shadow in Photoshop.
 This simple method allows you to apply an image or text shadow in Photoshop.

 - Position your graphic on the canvas

 - Right-click on the Photoshop layer

 - Select Drop Shadow from the pop-up layers palette

 - Adjust attributes such as “opacity”, “distance”, “spread” and “size” using the sliders

 - Set the angle of the drop shadow using the clock face style adjustment tool